telerik/winforms-docs/chartview/series-types/charview-waterfall.md

-To achieve the same chart in a data bound mode you will need appropriate data.
+To achieve the same chart in a data bound mode you will need appropriate data and once it is in place, you need to set the following
+          properties:

+* __SummaryMember:__ When the data contains summary data point the cart will display the balance up to that data point (like "Q1" in th example).

+* __TotalMember:__ This is the final data point and it will display the average value.

+You need to set the standard databinding properties as well
+        ([Binding to BindingList]({%slug chartview-databinding-binding-to-bindinglist%})ValueMember, CategoryMember and DataSource).
           Here is an example:

 #### __[C#] __

-{{region DataBinding}}
+{{source=..\SamplesCS\ChartView\Series\WaterfallSeriesForm.cs region=DataBinding}}
 	            DataTable table = new DataTable();

 	            table.Columns.Add("Category", typeof(string));